Mastering laboratory skills

 2. Two weeks of intensive laboratory work.
 This component offers participants the opportunity to execute these essential and current molecular and cellular biology techniques in the department of medicine prestigious laboratories.
 In addition, data analysis sessions will allow participants to critically examine their results and discuss troubleshooting aspects of the work.

-*Candidates must have completed part 1 in order to participate in Part 2 - the practical course.
+*Candidates must have completed Part One in order to participate in Part Two - the practical course.

 Learning outcomes